spacetelescope/catkit2/docs/services/bmc_dm.rst

 Boston Deformable Mirror
 ========================
-This service operates a Boston Micromachines MEMS DM.
+This service operates a pair of identical Boston Micromachines MEMS DMs controlled by the same driver.
 The following Boston DMs have been tested with catkit2 thus far:

 - `BMC DM Kilo-C-1.5 <https://bostonmicromachines.com/products/deformable-mirrors/standard-deformable-mirrors/>`_